mgong2/DA_Infer/README.md

 # Main code
 * ./code: DA on the learned augmented DAG.
 Experiments on the wifi localization data.
-* ./code_digits: DA on the digit datasets using the causal graph y->X.
+* ./code_digits: DA on the digit datasets using the causal graph y->x.

 # Citation